Wondering what the best leg exercises for spinal cord injury are?

 The goal of this exercise is to train the body to recognize walking motions.

-As you can see, one person assists with each leg and another one help stabilize your back to ensure that your posture is in check.
+As you can see, one person assists with each leg and another helps stabilize your back.

 5. Elliptical Walking Therapy